-Income types:
+Income types

-- partnership and trust distributions - personal services income (other than salary or wages)\ - income from a business (including if you are self-employed) - income under a pay-as-you-go (PAYG) voluntary agreement - income from which an amount was withheld because you did not quote your Australian business number - income received as an independent contractor under a labour hire arrangement - income you earned as a non-employee taxi driver, for example, a driver operating under a standard bailment agreement with an owner/operator - income from which an amount was withheld due to the operation of foreign resident withholding (FRW) - income you deposited into a farm management account - income you withdrew from a farm management account - a capital gain, for example, on disposal of a CGT asset - a distribution from a foreign entity - income attributed to you from a controlled foreign company, foreign investment fund, foreign life policy or a transferor trust (foreign income) - income received from a foreign source, including foreign pensions and foreign employment income, and foreign dividends - for example, New Zealand dividends with Australian franking credits\\ - Personal services income includes the following payments specified by regulation ('specified payments'): - income as a performing artist in a promotional activity - payment for tutorial services provided for the Indigenous Tutorial Assistance Scheme of the Department of Education, Science and Training - payment for translation and interpretation services for the Translating and Interpreting Service of the Department of Immigration and Multicultural and Indigenous Affairs. - \\ You must also complete the supplementary section if: - you own foreign assets (including an interest in a foreign life policy or foreign company or trust, or shares) - you have ever directly or indirectly caused the transfer of property (including money) or services to a nonresident trust estate.
+- Partnership and trust distributions - Personal services income (other than salary or wages)\ - Income from a business (including if you are self-employed) - Income under a pay as you go (PAYG) voluntary agreement - Income from which an amount was withheld because you did not quote your Australian business number - Income received as an independent contractor under a labour hire arrangement - Income you earned as a non-employee taxi driver, for example, a driver operating under a standard bailment agreement with an owner/operator - Income from which an amount was withheld due to the operation of foreign resident withholding (FRW) - Income you deposited into a farm management account - Income you withdrew from a farm management account - A capital gain, for example, on disposal of a capital gains tax (CGT) asset - A distribution from a foreign entity - Income attributed to you from a controlled foreign company, foreign investment fund, foreign life policy or a transferor trust (foreign income) - Income received from a foreign source, including foreign pensions and foreign employment income, and foreign dividends, for example, New Zealand dividends with Australian franking credits\\ - Rent - Bonuses from life insurance companies and friendly societies - Other income not shown at items 1 to 11 - Personal services income includes the following payments specified by regulation ('specified payments'): - income as a performing artist in a promotional activity - payment for tutorial services provided for the Indigenous Tutorial Assistance Scheme of the Department of Education, Science and Training - payment for translation and interpretation services for the Translating and Interpreting Service of the Department of Immigration and Multicultural Affairs. - \\ You must also complete the supplementary section if: - you own foreign assets (including an interest in a foreign life policy or foreign company or trust, or shares) - you have ever directly or indirectly caused the transfer of property (including money) or services to a non-resident trust estate.